jarviscanada/jarvis_data_eng_FraserRaney/linux_sql/README.md

 ./scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password"
 ```
 #### 4. Crontab
-Used to automate periodic execution of host_usage.sh for continuous monitoring.
+Used to automate the periodic execution of host_usage.sh for continuous monitoring.

 Edit the crontab file:
 ```bash